netrisai/docs/tutorials/upgrading-sonic-os.rst

 .. warning::

-  The installation will wipe all the data on the switch, including the keys and ssh identity.
+  The installation will wipe all the data on the switch, including the admin user password, the authorized keys and ssh identity.
 After the reboot, a new ssh identity is generated.
 Because of that, you will be prompted with an identity mismatch message on the first login attempt.
 Please use your OS-specific procedure to remove the old key.

 2. Login to the switch and verify that the OS version is updated